Alliance for Financial Inclusion

-It has been over a decade since AFI began its quest to address the global challenge of financial exclusion and, in that time, has witnessed tremendous achievements from its membership of central banks and financial regulators from emerging and developing countries to advance the financial inclusion agenda.
+AFI was founded on the idea that a global knowledge exchange platform was key to expanding and improving financial inclusion policies.
 AFI connects, encourages and enables policymakers to build capacity and develop policy initiatives in areas of financial technology (fintech), consumer protection, microfinance, SME finance, gender inclusive finance, inclusive green finance and other general financial inclusion initiatives in Africa, Asia, Caribbean, Eastern Europe and Caucasus, Latin America, Middle East and Pacific Islands.
 Each year, AFI holds its flagship event, Global Policy Forum (GPF), the world's largest financial inclusion gathering of policymakers.

 AFI is headquartered in Kuala Lumpur, Malaysia, with regional offices in Africa and Latin America, and a representation office in Europe.
-The current executive director is Dr. Alfred Hannig, who has after preparing the initiative since 2006 held the post since 2009.
-The organization has three working languages: English, French and Spanish.